Disclaimer: The partners on Finder's mortgage comparison tables are sorted in alphabetical order.

 Requirements to get preapproved

-- Employment verification.
+- Employment history and verification.
 Lenders ask for verification of employment in the form of pay stubs and your most current W-2 forms.
 If you’re self-employed, you’ll need to provide at least two years of tax returns to verify your income.

 - Residence history.
 Lenders may ask for proof of your residency for the past two years.
-This could be a letter from your landlord if you rent, or proof of your current mortgage if you already own a home.
+This could be a letter from your landlord if you rent or proof of your current mortgage if you already own a home.

 Other documents you may need to provide